evrenmturan/Growth-curves/readme.md

 # Growth-curves
 _growth-curves.py_ automatically tests various growth curves against provided experimental data with a selection of different regression options.
 The outputs of the program include:

- - A summary of results, including a list of models tested with their AIC, R2 and adjusted R2 values
+ - A summary of results, including a list of models tested with their AIC, BIC and corrected forms of these
  - Plots of each model
  - Data for each model that will allow the plots to be reproduced